jjasghar/chef-google-compute/README.md

 * `creation_timestamp` -
   Creation timestamp in RFC3339 text format.

+#### Label
+Set the `n_label` property when attempting to set primary key of this object.
+The primary key will always be referred to by the initials of the resource followed by "_label"

 ### gcompute_region
 Represents a Region resource.
 A region is a specific geographical location where you can run your resources.
 Each region has one or more